microsoft/sqllinuxlabs/auto_tune/readme.md

 # Automatic Tuning and SQL Tooling Lab for SQL Server on Linux

+**STOP: This lab requires you have already followed the instructions in the prelab**

 This self-paced lab demonstrates the Automatic Tuning (Auto Plan Correction) feature of SQL Server on Linux.
 As part of this lab you will learn fundamentals of using SQL Operations Studio, which you should have installed as part of the prelab.

 Automatic Tuning in SQL Server is a feature that uses the rich telemetry of Query Store to detect query plan regression issues.
 By default, if the Query Store is enabled for a database, SQL Server can detect query plan regression problems and provide recommendations through a Dynamic Management View.
 In addition, if the Automatic Tuning feature is enabled for a database, SQL Server can detect the query plan regression and correct it automatically by reverting to a previous "known good" plan.